keleven-uk/pyKlock3/README.md

 The time can be displays as either a LED Klock or as The Famous Fuzzy Time.
 The Famous Fuzzy Time displays the time in words rounded to the nearest five minutes.
-The te4xt time can also be displayed in a number of other formats [Binary, Roman Time, Hex Time etc.]
+The text time can also be displayed in a number of other formats [Binary, Roman Time, Hex Time etc.]

 The foreground and background colours can be selected.